 If you are responsible for driving adoption of BI and Analytics for your organization, then you understand how difficult it can be to shift an organization to a data-driven mindset.
 According to one study, BI adoption at organizations is only 35 percent in 2019.
 It’s not for lack of trying.
-Rather, analytics platforms have historically been too technical for most business users.
+Rather, business analytics software has historically been too technical for most business users.

 At ThoughtSpot, we’ve believed since day one the world needs a new data paradigm to solve this adoption challenge.
 For data to transform an organization, anyone must be able to find insights and make decisions.